cscw2015/maverick/Interim/Interim.md

 	- e.g. costs of server are attributed to **group**, PC in office is attributed to individual **user**
 	- seems to be an effort to reduce redundancy in data from evaluation

-####Open-source
+####Open Source

-- FOSS = “free, open-source software” “a generic term for non-proprietary software that is generally free, can be reviewed by large numbers of users, and can be revised and shared free of charge” [23]
+- FOSS = “free, open-source software”
+- “a generic term for non-proprietary software that is generally free, can be reviewed by large numbers of users, and can be revised and shared free of charge” [23]
-- can save significant amounts of money, but the cost of migration, including training of employees, must be taken into account.
+- can save significant amounts of money, but the cost of migration, including training of employees, must be taken into account

-#####Reasons Behind Innovating with Open-Source
+#####Reasons Behind Innovating with Open Source
 - migrating to a new system involves risks, so it's often a top-down approach by politicians.
 [23]
 - "factors that influence innovation:
 	1. pressure from legislators or politicians;